MatheusAvellar/barney/README.md

 After letting this run for over 24 hours, and after over 200 attempts, Barney simply wasn't able to get any lower than 9:19.633… (according to the frame count, assuming 60fps; real time might differ slightly).

 This could potentially be an issue with the ROM but, as some have previously reported, it might be a case that only an actual Sega Genesis console can get the elusive 9:09 time.
 Now, I couldn't possibly tell you *why* that is, but my results seem to align with the idea.
 This experiment isn't definitive proof of anything, really, but it's good enough for me.
-I'll settle with a (literal) 50-way tie on 4th place and leave this be.
-You can watch the 9:19 run I picked for submission [on YouTube](https://youtu.be/FOvqiIQgPLQ).
+I'll settle with a (literal) 60+ way tie on 8+th place and leave this be.
+You can watch the 9:19 run I picked for submission [on YouTube](https://youtu.be/FOvqiIQgPLQ), or check it [on Speedrun.com](https://www.speedrun.com/Barneys_Hide_and_Seek_Game/run/zx4w0dqy).

 If you've made it all the way down here, congratulations!
 I didn't expect anyone to read through all of this, considering it's a Barney game from over 25 years ago.
-Still, it was a lot of fun to experiment with this and, if you've got another game that plays itself and you'd like to auto-record, hopefully this is helpful to you in some way or another.
+Still, it was a lot of fun to experiment with this and, if you've got another game that plays itself and that you'd like to auto-record, hopefully this'll be helpful to you in some way or another.
 Cheers!